 There are amazing wall dives and beautiful coral reefs and wrecks to discover, all of which are teeming with tropical fish.
 If you are ‘dive-curious’ there are a host of dive operators that can teach you how to dive, improve your skills, or even turn your passion into a career.

-2016 saw the Cayman Islands continue to attract a great deal of recognition: The Islands appeared in the top two for the following readers’ choice awards by Scuba Diving Magazine; Best Wall Dives (#2), Best Dive Sites (#2), Best Wreck Diving (#2), Best Beaches (#1), Best Dive Operators (#2) and Best Dive Resort (Sunset House #1)!
-It was also voted number two in the Best Overall Diving in the Caribbean/Atlantic region.
+2017 saw the Cayman Islands continue to attract a great deal of recognition for diving.
+This year the Islands were voted the Best Overall Diving in the Carribbean/Atlantic.
+It also appeared in the top five for the following readers’ choice awards by Scuba Diving Magazine; Best Wall Dives, Best Dive Sites, Best Wreck Diving, Best Dive Operators and Best Dive Resort.

 The Cayman dive industry has not just been receiving awards; it’s also continuing to do its best to protect its most precious resource.
 Cayman is hyper-aware of the importance of the coral reefs to not only the island but also its waters and dive industry.
 In 2016 Cayman introduced its first coral nurseries with the aim of growing coral to be used to help repair damaged reefs as well as develop new reef systems.
 In addition, Cayman is also actively pursuing its lionfish culling programme by encouraging divers and dive operators to remove as many lionfish from Cayman waters as possible.
 Read on to find out more about these initiatives.